wearetheframers/frame-core-wip/docs/Architecture/core/framer/framer.md

 - [[brain]]: Handles decision-making processes, integrating perceptions, memories, and thoughts.
 - [[soul]]: Represents the core essence and personality of a Framer.
 - [[mind]]: Represents the cognitive processes of a Framer.
+- [[execution_context_service]]: Provides a shared context for executing actions across different components of a Framer.

 ## Initialization and Key Features